Ambassador Andrzej Kasprzyk

 The Personal Representative of the Chairperson-in-Office on the Conflict Dealt with by the OSCE Minsk Conference, based in Tbilisi, Georgia, represents the CiO in issues related to the conflict in and around Nagorno-Karabakh, assists the CiO in achieving an agreement on the cessation of the armed conflict and in creating conditions for the deployment of an OSCE peace-keeping operation.

-- Report on all aspects of his activities to the CiO of the OSCE, report through the CiO to the Co-Chairmanship of the OSCE Minsk Conference and, as appropriate, to the Minsk Group, and receive instructions from the CiO;
+- Reports on all aspects of his activities to the CiO of the OSCE, reports through the CiO to the Co-Chairs of the OSCE Minsk Conference and, as appropriate, to the Minsk Group, and receive instructions from the CiO;

-- Assist the High-Level Planning Group in planning an OSCE peace-keeping operation in accordance with the Budapest Summit Decisions;
+- Assists the High-Level Planning Group in planning an OSCE peace-keeping operation in accordance with the Budapest Summit Decisions;

-- Assist the parties in implementing and developing confidence-building, humanitarian and other measures facilitating the peace process, in particular by encouraging direct contacts;
+- Assists the parties in implementing and developing confidence-building, humanitarian and other measures facilitating the peace process, in particular by encouraging direct contacts;

-- Co-operate, as appropriate, with representatives of the United Nations and other international organizations operating in the area of conflict.
+- Co-operates, as appropriate, with representatives of the United Nations and other international organizations operating in the area of conflict.